 Community engagement is an emerging profession, especially in science.
 The individuals who carry out these roles may be doing so in informal ways, sometimes in addition to other responsibilities.
 They may not even recognize themselves as “community managers.”
 Frequently they are the only person in the role in their organization, which can leave them feeling isolated and unsupported.

 The AAAS Community Engagement Fellows Program will provide training, peer support, and a shared knowledge base for Fellows.
-Training will include a week-long introductory course in January 2017, followed by monthly webinars and mid-year and end-of-year meetings.
+Training includes a week-long introductory course in January of the fellowship year, followed by monthly webinars and mid-year and end-of-year meetings.

-- Mid-October - Call for applications closes.
-Long-listed applicants are selected and informed
+- Fall - Long-listed applicants are selected and informed, and AAAS interviews long-listed applicants.

-- Mid-November - Short-listed applicants are selected and informed
+- Late fall - Short-listed applicants are selected and informed, and interview with AAAS panel.

-- Early December - Initial class of Fellows are selected and informed
+- Late fall - Class of 2019 Fellows are selected and informed.